troplolBE/bettercorrectors/PEDAGO.md

 Or use a config file for both possibilities.

+Due to the asked support for a docker container, the best solution would be the UI but it asks a lot of code which is, I think, absolutely not necessary for this program to work perfectly fine (although it as always nice to have a UI).
+By using a config file it would be easier to support both Docker and non docker but with some docker magic it appears we can pass arguments to our program.
+Hope it works, would be nice to support both config file and normal input.

+### Data printing/storing

+First I onl wanted to print the data in the console because I taught I had to setup a whole mysql server so I didn't want to.
+After reading the assignment multiple times it appears that it is SQLite and that by consequence it is a local file.
+Thanks to some beautiful packages, I am able to write with SQL query's to a SQLite file.

+I think printing the solution is the way to do it because files are annoying but it is nice to be able to store your data in a file.
+I would prefer to have is stored in a json file for continuity with the 42api.

 ## Alternative/better solution

 A better and more efficient solution would be to have webhooks.
 This way we can make sure that we make mistake in any requests